Underpinning of existing foundations

 The most common method is traditional mass concrete underpinning - a simple technique that involves excavating a segment of ground below the existing building foundation in controlled stages, to a depth where suitable bearing strata exists.

 The excavation is then filled with concrete and allowed to cure before the next 'pin' is excavated.
 To transfer the building load safely to the new pin, a dry sand cement packing mortar is rammed in between the new and old foundation.
+Each ‘pin’ is typically connected with multiple reinforcement bars, which are driven into the sides of the excavations prior to pouring the concrete.

-This method is low cost and suitable for shallow depth underpinning.
+This method is suitable for shallow depth underpinning.
 Work can be carried out from one side of the wall and in areas of difficult and restricted access.
 It is suitable for heavy foundation loads and massive structures and for the formation of new cellars and basements beneath existing buildings.

 Found this interesting?
 Have a look through our other 'How to get it right' articles